 The interaction with TRF and FIG

 The Sch 11 rebasing election operates on the CGT base cost; the TRF operates on income tax / CGT remittance treatment of pre-2025-26 unremitted balances; the FIG operates on income tax / CGT relief for qualifying new residents.
-The three reliefs are independent and can stack where eligibility is satisfied for each.
+The three reliefs are independent and can stack where you satisfy the eligibility test for each.

-For a typical eligible non-dom: Sch 11 rebasing applies to specific non-UK situs disposals (reducing the CGT base of the chargeable gain); TRF applies to pre-2025-26 unremitted balances (designating at favourable rates to crystallise the legacy income tax / CGT position); FIG does NOT apply (the individual fails the s.845B(1)(c) 10-year prior-non-residence test because they were UK-resident pre-2025-26).
-The eligible-non-dom population is therefore primarily a Sch 11 + TRF combination; FIG is generally for the new-arrival population that does not overlap with Sch 11 eligibility.
+For a typical eligible non-dom, the picture is: Sch 11 rebasing applies to specific non-UK situs disposals (reducing the CGT base of the chargeable gain); TRF applies to pre-2025-26 unremitted balances (designating at favourable rates to crystallise the legacy income tax / CGT position); FIG does NOT apply, because you fail the s.845B(1)(c) 10-year prior-non-residence test if you were UK-resident pre-2025-26.
+So if you are a legacy non-dom, you are usually looking at a Sch 11 + TRF combination; FIG is generally for new arrivals, who do not overlap with Sch 11 eligibility.

-Sessions advising should run each relief separately and stack where applicable.
-The combined relief value can be substantial for legacy non-doms with both unremitted offshore balances (TRF candidate) and pre-2017 non-UK situs assets with substantial latent gain (Sch 11 candidate).
+Run each relief separately and stack where you can.
+The combined value can be substantial if you have both unremitted offshore balances (a TRF candidate) and pre-2017 non-UK situs assets carrying substantial latent gain (a Sch 11 candidate).

 HMRC enquiry pattern on Sch 11 elections

-HMRC's enquiry approach on Schedule 11 elections will focus on three areas.
-First, the five-condition eligibility analysis: HMRC will verify each condition independently, with specific focus on condition 3 (asset situs throughout 6 March 2024 to 5 April 2025) and condition 5 (active s.809B claim with neither s.809D nor s.809E applying).
-Documentation of the situs history and the historic claim record should be retained.
+Expect HMRC to focus on three areas.
+First, the five-condition eligibility analysis: they will check each condition independently, with particular attention on condition 3 (asset situs throughout 6 March 2024 to 5 April 2025) and condition 5 (active s.809B claim with neither s.809D nor s.809E applying).
+Keep your situs history and historic claim record on file.

 Second, the 5 April 2017 valuation.
-For non-quoted shares, illiquid investments, or unique non-UK real estate, the valuation will need supporting market evidence (comparable sales, broker reports, asset-specific valuation methodology).
-HMRC's valuation challenge typically goes through the Shares and Assets Valuation team for shares and the District Valuer for real estate; preparation for that challenge should be built into the election workflow.
+For non-quoted shares, illiquid investments, or unique non-UK property, you will need supporting market evidence (comparable sales, broker reports, an asset-specific valuation methodology).
+HMRC's valuation challenge usually goes through the Shares and Assets Valuation team for shares and the District Valuer for property, so build readiness for that into how you prepare the election.

 Third, the irrevocability discipline.
-Once the election is made for a disposal, HMRC may scrutinise the calculation closely (because the taxpayer cannot un-elect if errors are found).
-Sessions advising should ensure the calculation is fully evidenced at the time of election, with the valuation report and the supporting condition-by-condition eligibility documentation filed alongside the self-assessment return.
+Once you have elected for a disposal, HMRC may scrutinise the calculation closely, knowing you cannot un-elect if errors surface.
+Make sure the calculation is fully evidenced at the time you elect, with the valuation report and the condition-by-condition eligibility documentation filed alongside your self-assessment return.

 How the rebasing relates to NRCGT rebasing for UK land

 Second, the election structure.
-Sch 11 rebasing is opt-in (the individual elects on a per-disposal basis); the historic cost is the default.
-NRCGT rebasing is the default for assets held on the relevant 2015 or 2019 date; alternatives (straight-line apportionment or full historic gain) are available by election.
+Sch 11 rebasing is opt-in (you elect on a per-disposal basis) and the historic cost is the default.
+NRCGT rebasing is the default for assets held on the relevant 2015 or 2019 date, with alternatives (straight-line apportionment or full historic gain) available by election.
 The defaults run in opposite directions.

 Third, the eligibility gateway.
-Sch 11 requires the five cumulative conditions including non-dom status and an active s.809B claim.
-NRCGT applies broadly to any non-resident person disposing of UK land regardless of domicile or historic claim record; the gateway is purely the situs and residence status at disposal.
+Sch 11 needs the five cumulative conditions, including non-dom status and an active s.809B claim.
+NRCGT applies broadly to any non-resident disposing of UK land regardless of domicile or historic claim record; the gateway is purely situs and residence status at disposal.

-For a departing UK landlord with a mixed portfolio (UK BTL plus non-UK real estate held since pre-2017), the two regimes operate in parallel: NRCGT handles the UK BTL disposals; Sch 11 (if all five conditions are met) handles the non-UK real estate disposals.
+If you have a mixed portfolio (UK buy-to-let plus non-UK property held since pre-2017), the two regimes run in parallel: NRCGT handles the UK buy-to-let disposals, and Sch 11 (if all five conditions are met) handles the non-UK property disposals.

 Timing the disposal: pre-5-April-2028 considerations

-The Sch 11 rebasing election has no sunset date in the legislation: the election is available for any qualifying disposal made on or after 6 April 2025 indefinitely.
+The Sch 11 rebasing election has no sunset date in the legislation: it is available for any qualifying disposal made on or after 6 April 2025, indefinitely.
 There is no equivalent of the TRF window-close at 5 April 2028.
-However, two timing considerations affect when to make qualifying disposals.
+Two timing points still affect when you make qualifying disposals.

 First, the TRF interaction.
-For an eligible non-dom with both Sch 11 candidates (non-UK situs pre-2017 assets) AND TRF candidates (pre-2025-26 unremitted offshore foreign income), making both moves in the same self-assessment year may be cash-flow lumpy: TRF charge plus CGT on the rebased gain land together in the January payment cycle.
-Spreading the Sch 11 disposals across years 2025-26 to 2027-28 to align with TRF designation timing can ease the cash flow.
+If you have both Sch 11 candidates (non-UK situs pre-2017 assets) AND TRF candidates (pre-2025-26 unremitted offshore foreign income), making both moves in the same self-assessment year can be cash-flow lumpy: the TRF charge plus CGT on the rebased gain land together in the January payment cycle.
+Spreading your Sch 11 disposals across 2025-26 to 2027-28 to line up with TRF designation timing can ease that.

 Second, the asset's continuing-non-UK-situs requirement.
-Condition 3 looks at 6 March 2024 to 5 April 2025; for an asset that was non-UK situs throughout that period, condition 3 is permanently satisfied (the historic situs cannot be undone).
-But the practical valuation and disposal mechanics depend on the asset's situs at the disposal date.
-For a non-UK situs asset moved back to the UK after 5 April 2025 (perhaps for operational reasons or family relocation), condition 3 is still satisfied (the reference period has passed) but the disposal may now be a UK-situs disposal subject to UK CGT under standard rules.
+Condition 3 looks at 6 March 2024 to 5 April 2025; for an asset that was non-UK situs throughout that period, condition 3 is permanently satisfied (you cannot undo historic situs).
+But the practical valuation and disposal mechanics turn on the asset's situs at the disposal date.
+If you move a non-UK situs asset back to the UK after 5 April 2025 (for operational reasons or a family relocation, say), condition 3 still holds (the reference period has passed), but the disposal may now be a UK-situs disposal subject to UK CGT under standard rules.

 Statutory and HMRC sources cited above: Finance Act 2025 Schedule 11; Finance Act 2025 section 42; ITA 2007 section 809B (active remittance-basis claim); ITA 2007 section 809D (auto-remittance basis); ITA 2007 section 809E (small-foreign-income exception); TMA 1970 section 42; TCGA 1992 section 1A (NRCGT for UK land); HMRC Residence, Domicile and Remittance Manual.